-Workstation – This is a full installation and includes all components necessary to use Phoenix FD.
-It includes Phoenix FD for 3ds Max, the V-Ray RT render plugin (if you are using the V-Ray Phoenix version), and an update to the Phoenix FD license server.
+Workstation (full) – This is a full installation and includes all components necessary to use Phoenix FD.
+It includes Phoenix FD for 3ds Max, V-Ray Standalone render plugin, and an update to the Chaos License Server.

-Simulation and Render Slave – This installation includes Phoenix FD for 3ds Max and the V-Ray RT render plugin (if you are using the V-Ray Phoenix version).
+Simulation and V-Ray Standalone Render Slave – This installation includes Phoenix FD for 3ds Max and V-Ray Standalone render plugin.
 Select this option if you intend to use the machine for network simulations or for distributed rendering of your Phoenix FD cache files.
-Note: Phoenix FD does not support distributed network simulations yet.
+Note: Phoenix FD does not support distributed simulations yet.

-Render Slave – This will install the V-Ray Standalone render plugin (for use with the V-Ray Phoenix version).
+Render Slave – This will install the V-Ray Standalone render plugin.

 4. After you choose the installation type, you can click the Customize button and adjust the corresponding installation settings.
 If you have selected the Workstation installation, you will see the full list of customizable settings: